antlr/grammars-v4/vaxscan/README.md

 filters, translators, extractors/analyzers, and preprocessors."

-Digital Equipment (DEC) having decided not to continue the product or port it to their new hardware plaforms (ALPHA and Itanium) made the source code FREEWARE.
+Digital Equipment (DEC) having decided not to continue the product or port it to their new hardware platforms (ALPHA and Itanium) made the source code FREEWARE.

 This ANTLR4 grammar is based on the BNF provided in the source code.